-Camille Kostek Rocks Tropical Blue Bikini On A Beach In New Instagram Photo
+Camille Kostek Rocks Tropical Blue Bikini On A Beach In New Instagram Video

 Life’s a beach for Camille Kostek, or at least it looks that way.
-The former New England Patriots cheerleader and current Sports Illustrated Swimsuit model posted a new video on her Instagram page in which she’s frolicking on a beach in St Thomas, Virgin Islands and wearing a blue bikini with a tropical print.
+The former New England Patriots cheerleader and current Sports Illustrated swimsuit model posted a new video on her Instagram page in which she’s frolicking on a beach in St Thomas, Virgin Islands, and wearing a blue bikini with a tropical print.

 “The island of home roots and family.
 An island of endless beauty and friendly people,” she wrote in the caption of the video.
 “A place where the dancing never stops and is always encouraged.
 If you can’t tell, I’m in my happy place.”

 The swimsuit is by Moana Bikini and is called the “Cookie Shake,” according to their website, and retails for just under $140.
-But be warned, Kostek’s video doesn’t show that the suit’s features “Vee-style” bottoms, so if you don’t like “minimal booty coverage” then this may not be the bikini for you.
+But be warned, Kostek’s video doesn’t show that the suit features “Vee-style” bottoms, so if you don’t like “minimal booty coverage” then this may not be the bikini for you.

 Kostek, who also happens to be football player Ron Gronkowski’s girlfriend, is no stranger to showing skin on Instagram for her thousands of followers.